Jinn22/pay-by-data-2017/README.md

 l.
 Use the same method to make PBD SDK and import the SDK into Android Studio.

-2. Install the PBD AppStore
+II.
+Install the PBD AppStore
 a.
 Download the code from Git.
 Open the file in Android Studio.

 b.
 Import the PBD SDK into Android Studio by open Project Structure window (under file/project structure).
 Change the path of the SDK to the path of the PBD SDK you place.

 c.
 Connect your device with computer by USB debugging mode, and run the app on your device.

-3. Set up the Sever
+III.
+Set up the Sever
 a.
 Download the source code from the repository.
 Make sure MongoDB, npm was installed properly.

 b.
 Navigate to the root of the source code in the terminal.
 Then use npm init and npm install to initialize and install all the required packages.